 This is similar to taking out a home equity loan to make major home repairs or updates while keeping your mortgage payment the same.
 It is important to understand that, for any given year, the amount of property taxes you pay to support our schools might change based on changes in the assessed valuation of your property.
 However, the tax rate for debt retirement will not change if voters approve School District U-46’s proposal.
 More information is available here.

 Questions or Comments?

-Please submit questions or comments about the zero-tax-rate-change ballot proposal using our Let’s Talk online customer service tool.
+A comprehensive list of FAQs is available here.
+If you have additional questions or comments about the zero-tax-rate-change ballot proposal, please use our Let’s Talk online customer service tool.